-+ See Department Credential Coordinator for options.
-Courses Acceptable on Master's Degree Programs in Speech Pathology and Audiology UPPER DIVISION COURSES 500.
-Language Structure (3) Prerequisites: Communicative Disorders 106 and 320.
-Systematic study of the design features of language as they relate to communication behavior.
-The primary focus is the role of language structure in disordered communication.
-(Formerly numbered Communicative Disorders 531.)
-501. Voice Disorders: Children (3) Two lectures and three hours of laboratory.
-Prerequisite: Communicative Disorders 321 Theory and practice in the remediation of voice disorders.
+Theory and practice in the remediation of voice disorders.
 Laboratory involves measurements of vocal dimensions and perceptual training for diagnosis and remediation of voice disorders.
-(Formerly numbered Communicative Disorders 401.)
-511. Speech Reading and Auditory Training (3) Prerequisites: Communicative Disorders 320 and 340; competency examination.
-Recommended: Communicative Disorders 357, 500 and 513.
-Theory and methods of speech reading; auditory rehabilitation methods including survey of amplification systems.
-(Formerly numbered Communicative Disorders 551.)
-512. Articulation Disorders and Methods (3) Prerequisites: Communicative Disorders 320, 321, 340, 500.
-Significant theories and research in prevention and remediation of articulatory disorders.
+(Formerly numbered Com- 511.
+Speech Reading and Auditory Training (3) Prerequisites: Communicative Disorders 320 and 340; competency examination.
+Recommended: Communicative Disorders 357, 500 and Theory and methods of speech reading; auditory rehabilitation methods including survey of amplification systems.
+(Formerly numbered 512.
+Articulation Disorders and Methods (3) Prerequisites: Communicative Disorders 320, 321, 340, 500, Significant theories and research in prevention and remediation of articulatory disorders.
 Includes emphases on speech habilitation of hearing impaired, cognitive and motor processing.
-(Formerly numbered Communicative Disorders 552.)
-513. Language Disorders and Methods (3) I, II Prerequisites: Communicative Disorders 320, 321, 340, 500.
-Theories and research in language acquisition and language disorders.
+(Formerly numbered Com- 513.
+Language Disorders and Methods (3) I. II Prerequisites: Communicative Disorders 320, 321, 340, 500.
+Theories and research in language acquisition and language disorder.
 Assessment of, and intervention with, language impaired children, including hearing impaired individuals.
 (Formerly numbered Communicative Disorders 553.)
-517. Diagnostic Methods in Speech-Language Pathology (3) Prerequisites: Grade of C or better in Communicative Disorders 423, 512, 513.
+517. Diagnostic Methods in Speech-Language Pathology (3) Prerequisites: Grade of C or better in Communicative Disorders 423.
+512, 513.
 Credit or concurrent registration in Communicative Disorders 524.
 Principles and procedures in assessing communication disorders in children and adults.
 Includes case histories, testing, materials, interviewing, clinical reporting and practice with selected assessment tools.
 Twelve hours of observation of diagnostic practicum required.
 (Formerly numbered Communicative Disorders 527.)
-518. Diagnostic Practicum in Speech-Language Pathology (1) Prerequisites: Grade of C or better in Communicative Disorders 517 and 526.
-Supervised clinical practice in diagnostic methods.
+518. Diagnostic Practicum in Speech-Language Pathology (1) Six hours of supervision.
+Prerequisites: Grade of C or better in Communicative Disorders 517 and 526 Supervised clinical practice in diagnostic methods.
 (Formerly numbered Communicative Disorders 528.)
-519. Diagnostic Practicum in Communicative Disorders: Multidisciplinary Prerequisites: Grade of C or better in Communicative Disorders 517; credit or concurrent registration in Communicative Disorders 526.
+519. Diagnostic Practicum in Communicative Disorders: Multidisciplinary Assessment (1) Prerequisites: Grade of C or better in Communicative Disorders 517. credit or concurrent registration in Communicative Disorders 526.
 Participation in central intake process of SDSU Interdisciplinary Center for Health and Human Services, including diagnostic team assessments and staffings.
-(Formerly numbered 524.
-Clinical Procedures in Communicative Disorders (2) i, ii Prerequisites: Grade of C or better in Communicative Disorders 322, 423, 512, 513; credit or concurrent registration in Communicative Disorders 517.
+(Formerly numbered Communicative Disorders 528L.)
+524. Clinical Procedures in Communicative Disorders (2) I. II Prerequisites: Grade of C or better in Communicative Disorders 322 423, 512, 513; credit or concurrent registration in Communicative Disorders 517.
 Remediation models and clinical approaches, procedures, and techniques.
 Integration of theoretical information and clinical applications.
 526. Clinical Practice in Speech-Language Pathology (1) I, II, S Three hours of laboratory.
+Prerequisites: Consent of department, Communicative Disorders 110, and grade of C or better in Communicative Disorders 512, 513, 517, and 524 Supervised practice with representative speech and language proplems.
+Up to three units may be taken concurrently; maximum credit three units.
+One unit represents 26 hours of direct clinical practice.
+Qualified transfer students must enroll in at least one unit of 526 prior to 626.
+529. Orientation to Public School Practicum (1) Prerequisites: Communicative Disorders 517 and 524.
+Minimum of 100 hours of supervised clinical practicum, and departmental approval Concurrent registration in Communicative Disorders 433 or 453.
+Goals, materials and procedures for organizing and administering speech, language and hearing programs in the school.